Wahido589/WaRa/4_Applying_iterative_design_principles_to_the_live_product.md

 <b>Age</b>: There are almost no significant movements between the control & experimental groups.
 First Dropoff is about 58%, second dropoff around 36% and last dropoff at 98%.
 There is one thing that is a bit off at the 50+ age group.
 The 2nd dropoff here is around 67% (vs. 36% in average).

 <b>Neighborhoods</b>: There are no significant movements between the control & experimental groups.
 First dropoff is about 58%, second dropoff at 52% and third dropoff at 98%.
 This is materially visible across all neighborhoods.

+<h3>Take action based on our findings</h3>
+We noticed a gap for users aged 50+.
+Next we conducted interviews to gather qualitative data to understand why this segment experiences higher dropoffs.
+The feedback is very insightful.
+Most of the user have trouble using the app.
+A more convenient way of booking rides could improve our dropoff rate for Age 50+ passengers by 30%.
+Talking about ideas how to solve this issue we came up with this options as new features:
+ - Design an easy and playful instruction wizard
+ - Develop features so that home adresses and favorite places can be saved and quick suggested during the booking process
+ - Instead of using the interface via touch screen we could provide an option for booking a ride supported through voice command